 We recommend placing the surface thermometer 8"-10" above the flue collar on single wall stove pipe if the stove is vented out the top.
 If you are reading the single wall stove pipe temperature, the interior flue exhaust temperature is about twice as hot.
-Since the 22 gauge sheet metal pipe is more reactive (faster heat transfer) than the stove top, it gives a better idea of exhaust temperatures.
-We recommend engaging the catalytic combustor once the pipe thermometer reaches 250°-300° F. Once the combustor is engaged, you should see the stove surface temperature rise and the pipe temperature drop, indicating catalytic combustor activity.
+Since the 22 gauge sheet metal pipe is more reactive (faster heat transfer) than the stove top, you will find you can engage the combustor sooner.
+We recommend engaging your catalytic combustor once the pipe thermometer reaches 250°-300° F.

+Once the combustor is engaged, you should see the stove surface temperature rise and the pipe temperature drop, indicating catalytic combustor activity.
 From a cold start it may take 30-45 minutes to get the stove up to temperature.
 If you are reloading a hot stove, wait approximately 10-15 minutes before engaging the combustor.